What is a Term Insurance Claim?

 Fraudulent Claims

-If the insurer finds evidence of fraudulent activity.
+If the insurer finds evidence of fraudulent activity or submitting fake documents can result in claim rejection and legal consequences.

 Claiming term insurance after a loved one's death is a crucial step to secure the family's financial future.
 Understanding the process, organising the necessary documents, and keeping the policy details in order can ensure a smooth claims experience.